BlackHart98/Chirp/README.md

 }
 ```

-All requests are of this json format
+All requests are of the json format

 ```json
 {